Sammight/Sammight/coding.md

 Name      | Use
 ----------|----------------------------------------------
-README    | How to use (required)
+README    | How to use
 INSTALL   | How to install
 COPYING   | How to copy
 LICENSE   | What rights
 STANDARDS | Specific coding rules
-REMARKS   | Generated file with developer comments listed
+NEWS      | Release history and top five features

 ## Development Comment